Accumet Is Equipped to Handle Your Toughest Laser Cutting Jobs

 Unlike many other machine-cutting technologies, laser cutting imposes almost no forces and stresses on the work material.
 This means that even very delicate and thin materials, such as leather, silk, and even thin precious-metal foils, can be cut with precise and intricate designs.
 For many materials, the small, heat-affected zone (HAZ) and thermal stresses imparted on the material enable cutting patterns that would otherwise be impossible with other methods.

-However, there is a thickness limit that can be laser cut, which depends on the material.
-Also, certain highly reflective and translucent materials may be difficult or infeasible to laser cut.
-There are different types of lasers, namely UV, IR, and Far IR, in which the frequency of light used in the laser processes materials differently.
+However, the max cuttable thickness or laser cutting tolerance limits must be considered prior to any laser cut, and these tolerance limits depend on the material.
+Also, certain highly reflective and translucent materials may be difficult or impractical to laser cut.
+There are different types of lasers, namely UV, IR, and Far IR, in which the frequency of light used in the laser processes materials in varied ways.

 |Stainless Steel||0.375" (3/8th inch)|